Simple Pear Syrup Recipe

 Pear syrup is a sweet little way to celebrate the flavor of fresh pears long after they’ve disappeared from the market.
 It has a smooth, light character that makes it just as tasty stirred into a cup of hot tea as it is drizzled over a tall stack of pancakes.

 What I love most about this syrup is how simple it is to make and how versatile it is in the kitchen.
-It’s a healthier option than store-bought flavored syrups, and it comes together with just three ingredients.
+It’s a from-scratch option that skips the bottled flavorings found on many store shelves, and it comes together with just three ingredients.
 If you’re especially interested in recipes that turn a handful of ingredients into a refreshing drink, as this pear syrup can do, you may also enjoy my fruit kvass recipe — it makes a homemade beverage that’s packed full of refreshing berry flavor.

 • Quick to make so you can have a homemade syrup cooling on the counter in under 30 minutes.